-A permanent reduction to your annual BTPS pension when you reach State Pension age.
-It's important to look at the figure we provide in your Pension Quote, or on your portal quote, for your State Pension Offset.
-Be aware though that the figure will rise broadly in line with National Average Earnings (known as Section 148 Orders) each year so it will be higher when you reach State Pension age.

-You may be taking your pension several years before you reach State Pension age so it's important to factor in this future reduction when making your pension choices.
+The State Pension Offset deduction is a permanent reduction to your annual BTPS pension when you reach State Pension age, irrespective of whether you claim the State Pension or not.
+It's important to look at the figure we provide in your Pension Quote, or on your portal quote, for your State Pension Offset amount.
+The figure will rise broadly in line with National Average Earnings (known as Section 148 Orders) each year, so it will be higher when you reach State Pension age.
+When you die, the pension your spouse or civil partner gets may be reduced by up to 50% of your State Pension Offset amount.
+You may be taking your BTPS pension several years before you reach State Pension age, so it's important to factor in this future reduction when making your pension choices.